 • Lower angles make people/animals look statuesque and grand

-• When shooting panoramic shots, do this in portrait angle using the “pano” function, start from the lightest
+• When shooting panoramic shots, do this in a portrait angle using the “pano” function, starting from the lightest point to the darkest (Timeless Tip: turn the phone upside down if it does not allow you to change direction)

-• Avoid “pinching” (zoom), as the quality is usually not that great [TAS tip: rather crop the image afterwards]
+• Avoid “pinching” (zoom), as the quality is usually not that great (Timeless Tip: rather crop the image afterward)

 • Always try to show a unique view